derekmbrown/aws-study-notes/solutions_architect_assoicate.md

 # AWS Certified Solutions Architect Associate Exam - April 2020

-- I thought I'll share the materials I used to study for the SAA-C01 exam with anyone who might benefit from it.
+- I thought I'll share the material I used to study for the SAA-C01 exam with anyone who might benefit from it.
   - I passed with 901/1000 score.
 - Things marked with :fire: I highly recommend and helped me the most.